caocao0525/ChromBERT/README.md

 please refer to the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) for detailed instructions and compatibility information.

 #### 2-3.
-Clone the DNABERT repository to download the source code to your local machine.
+Clone the ChromBERT repository to download the source code to your local machine.
 ```bash
 (chrombert) $ git clone https://github.com/caocao0525/ChromBERT
 ```